Your Independent Horror Hub!

 "They're not so good.
 They gave my brother that disease and they only pretend to be good.
 My parents are rotten inside.
 Their nice clothes hide their filth!"

 "You mustn't blame–"

 He looked darkly at Sister Edwina and yelled, "Shut up!"
 He stared at the ceiling.
 "Frankie, if you don't make the ceiling bleed, then you are a double-faced liar!
 I helped free you from your illness because you didn't have the guts to do it yourself.
 You're a coward!
 After I've done my job, I'm already nothing to you?
 I hate you!
 You're just like Mom, a liar and a cheat!"

 Sister Edwina took hold of the boy's hand.
-He struggled fiercely to be freed.
+He struggled fiercely to be free.
 "Sister Cecile, hold on to his legs!"